 David Ben-Gurion once said he understood what it was to be a leader the day he realised there was nobody left but him to lead the way.

-With the wealth of modern-day examples, so often highlighted by this business school or that economic forum, who’d a thought that David Ben-Gurion would have been the example that first came to mind when I started writing this post.
-Given my origins, Winston Churchill would have seemed more appropriate but there you are, each of us has a role model or a paradigm that has, whether we’ve understood it or not, had such a strong influence on our way of interpreting leadership.
+With the wealth of modern-day examples, as highlighted by this business school or that economic forum, who’d a thought that David Ben-Gurion would have been the example that first came to mind when I started writing this post.
+Given my origins, Winston Churchill would have been appropriate but there you are.
+Each of us has a role model or a paradigm that has, whether we’ve understood it or not, has influenced our way of perceiving leadership.

-Ben-Gurion’s reflection on what being a leader meant to him is powerful yet simple.
+Ben-Gurion’s reflection as to what being a leader meant to him is powerful yet simple.
 It came at a crucial moment as he realised that it fell to him and him alone to assume the responsibility and to assure the perrenity of a cause.

-Today, aspiring managers can learn about what, in theory, it takes to make a good leader, e.g. company values, applied ethics, one’s ethos, governance, empathy, experience, etc. They are all lessons worth learning, even if a certain triage is then needed to see clear but nothing prepares you for leadership like a challenge.
-Analysing the causes and effects of a crisis, determining the options & solutions and understanding that’s it’s you, not the guy next door, who has to assume the responsibility, especially when it’s painful, that’s being a leader.
+Today, aspiring managers can learn what, theoretically, it takes to make a good leader, e.g. company values, applied ethics, one’s ethos, governance, empathy, experience, etc. They are all lessons worth learning, even if a certain triage is needed to see clear but nothing prepares you for leadership like a challenge.
+Analysing the causes and effects of a crisis, determining the options & solutions and understanding that’s it’s you and no one else who has to assume the responsibility, especially when it’s painful, that’s being a leader.

-A managing director once told me, it’s better to be regularly confronted with crisis situations and learn how to negotiate them, even at the cost of losing some feathers, than having it easy and then not knowing how to negotiate a crisis when it does happen.
-Being a leader is about making sure things go well and, as I read again recently, relying on more on delegation rather than micro-management, because what’s the point of having an employee if you don’t trust them to do the job.
+A managing director once told me, it’s better to be confronted with crisis situations, know what they are and learn how to negotiate them than having it easy and then not knowing what to do when a crisis happens.
+The essence of being a leader is making sure things go well and, as I read again recently, delegating instead of micro-managing because as certain influencers are prone to say what’s the point of having an employee if you don’t trust them to do the job.

 What keeps you awake at night?